 The Conservation Ecology and Sustainable Development Program is composed of a core curriculum that will provide a strong background in biological and social science aspects of conservation and development issues.
-Students will also be required to participate in a seminar course on conservation and development issues which addresses the multidisciplinary nature of conservation and development programs (ECOL 8400).
+Students will also be required to participate in a seminar course on conservation and development issues which addresses the multidisciplinary nature of conservation and development programs.
 Students can then choose other supplementary courses for their particular area of interest.
-We also require that students take two credit hours of ECOL 8990 (Problems in Ecology) with their major advisor during their first Spring semester on campus.
+Students can also hold independent study course hours with their major professors.
 This time is to be spent developing a thesis topic and exploring methodologies that will be needed to complete the work.
 This helps students progress toward a work plan for the summer thesis work.

 For many students, financial aid is an important consideration for entering a graduate program.
 The annual competition for student stipend support takes place during February (Graduate School Assistantships) and April (Teaching Assistantships).
 Research assistantships, arranged through individual faculty members with grant funds, might be available, though demand for these positions is also high.
 Thus due to the volume of applications received, it is best to have your application and all supporting materials submitted to both the Odum School of Ecology and the Graduate School no later than December 5.
 All applications will be accepted until January 1st.

 If requested, general information about the University of Georgia and application materials will be sent to you.
 We strongly encourage applicants to contact faculty members with whom you are interested in working.